Wildlife Habitat Restoration on Private Lands Professional Training

-Refund policy: The registration fee will be refunded if a written request is received by April 23, 2018.
-No refunds will be issued after April 23, 2018.
-All refunds will be processed after the conference.
+Refund policy: The registration fee will be refunded if a written request is received by May 1, 2018.
+No refunds will be issued after May 1, 2018.
+All refunds will be processed after the training.

-Cancellation policy: The conference committee reserves the right to cancel or postpone this conference due to insufficient enrollment, inclement weather or other unforeseen circumstances.
-If the conference or a portion of the conference is canceled or postponed, the conference committee will determine refunds based on conference expenses incurred, but the conference committee cannot be held responsible for other costs, charges, or expenses, including cancellation/change charges assessed by airlines, travel agencies, or hotels.Questions about registration?
-Contact Debbie Moreland, (501) 682-2915 or (501) 425-2891, or e-mail at firstname.lastname@example.org.
+Cancellation policy: The planning committee reserves the right to cancel or postpone this training due to insufficient enrollment, inclement weather or other unforeseen circumstances.
+If the training or a portion of the training is canceled or postponed, the committee will determine refunds based on training expenses incurred, but the committee cannot be held responsible for other costs, charges, or expenses, including cancellation/change charges assessed by airlines, travel agencies, or hotels.Questions about registration?
+Contact Debbie Moreland, (501) 425-2891, or e-mail at email@example.com

 Travel and Lodging

-The Delta Resort and Spa offers hotel-style rooms with single or double beds.
-Different rates are applied for single and double occupancy rooms.
+The Delta Resort offers hotel-style rooms with single or double beds at government per diem rate of $93.
 More information about accommodations is available at their website.
 Call 877-GO-DELTA (463-3582) to make room reservations and indicate "Wildlife Habitat Training" to receive the contracted rate for lodging on May 7 and/or 8.

-Directions: From McGehee, take Highway 1 North.
+Directions: Delta Resort is 6 miles outside of McGehee on Highway 1.
+From McGehee, take Highway 1 North.
 Continue approximately 6.2 miles.
 Turn left down a gravel road.
 You will see Delta banners on the Hwy.
 Continue approximately 1.5 miles down gravel road.
 The facility is located on the right.
 Proceed to the Pro Shop for lodging check-in.
 (Long metal building past the Lodges).

 N. 33 degrees 43.256'